2qx/cashedDB/README.md

 ## Design

 Minimal information is stored to validate blocks and transactions.
-Data are generally stored in the marshalled form provided by grpc-bchd-browser—so all hashes are little-endian base64 strings, while numeric data are stored as numbers.
+Data are generally stored in the marshalled form provided by grpc-bchrpc-browser—so all hashes are little-endian base64 strings, while numeric data are stored as numbers.
 Both transactions and blocks have a numeric field to indicated whether the record has been validated by the client.

 ## Usage

 The following code gets the first 10 block headers, stores them in bulk, then gets the 5th block from the database
+    import { GrpcClient } from "../../grpc-bchrpc-browser";
     const locatorHashes = ["AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA="] // the first dummy hash const res = await mainnet.getHeaders(
         {